 A sustainable household doesn't always have to have its own washer and dryer.
-You can save money and water by using a laundromat instead.
-And you can enjoy your time there.
+You can save money and water by going to a laundromat, and there are even ways to make that time enjoyable.

 Most people hate crabgrass.
-Advertisers teach us to when they promote their many products for killing it.
+Advertisers teach us to when they promote their many products, used to kill it.
 Although it has benefits and farmers love it, homeowners would much rather be rid of it.

 Wondering how to grow grass?
-Most lawn grasses in the U.S. come from Europe, but weather in the U.S. is different.
-How do we grow grass lawns in our country to make them lush and attractive year round?
+Most lawn grasses in the U.S. come from Europe, but the weather in the U.S. is different.
+Learn tips on how to grow grass lawns to make them lush and attractive year round.

 In maintaining a healthy lawn, there are certain tasks that are seasonal—like planting new grass in the spring, not the fall.
 Here are seven lawn maintenance tasks to carry out in the fall for a healthy lawn.

 The Irish Potato Famine was a disaster for Ireland's farmers and families.
 Recovery took a long time, but now the country is committed to food and drink sustainability.
 Here is how it happened.

 All across Europe, Ireland is perceived as a sustainable green country.
 But is it really?
-Ireland's new program "Origin Green," the first such in the world, is making sure of it.
+Ireland's new program "Origin Green," the first of its kind in the world, is making sure of it.

-A sustainable atmosphere is one that maintains its gases at a healthy level for life to thrive.
-Photosynthesis plays an integral role - plants balancing mammals like us.
-This article shows how.
+A sustainable atmosphere is one that maintains its gases at a healthy level and balance for life to thrive.
+Photosynthesis plays an integral role, with plant activity balancing mammals like us.
+This article shows what plants do.

 Southern California's wild parrot population is growing, raising worries that they might be threatening the survival of native birds.